Siamak-Eskandarzad/Huma-Tests/README.md

-# Cypress Tests — Tic-Tac-Toe
+# Huma-Tests — Cypress Test Suite for Tic-Tac-Toe

+This repository contains automated E2E tests (Cypress) and a manual Bug & Security Assessment Report for a Tic-Tac-Toe web application, prepared as part of the QA Automation Engineer assessment for Huma.

+---

 ## Setup

 ```bash
 npm install
 ```

+---

-## How to run
+## How to Run

 **Step 1 — Serve the app**

-You need to serve `index.html` on a local server first.
+Serve `index.html` on a local server first:
-The easiest way:

 ```bash
 npx serve /path/to/folder-containing-index.html